woongbaera89/vscode-nextjs-pathfinder/README.md

 ## Feedback and Contributions

-If you have any feedback, suggestions, or bug reports, please feel free to open an issue on the [GitHub repository](link-to-your-github-repo).
+If you have any feedback, suggestions, or bug reports, please feel free to open an issue on the [GitHub repository](https://github.com/woongbaera89/vscode-nextjs-pathfinder).
 Contributions are also welcome!
 Fork the repository, make your changes, and submit a pull request.

 ## License

-This extension is licensed under the [MIT License](link-to-your-license-file).
+This extension is licensed under the [MIT License](https://github.com/woongbaera89/vscode-nextjs-pathfinder/blob/main/LICENSE.txt).

 ## Credits

-Nextjs Pathfinder is developed and maintained by [Your Name](link-to-your-website).
+Nextjs Pathfinder is developed and maintained by [Woongbae Ra](https://github.com/woongbaera89).

 ## Release Notes

-You can find the release notes in the [CHANGELOG.md](link-to-your-changelog-file) file.
+You can find the release notes in the [CHANGELOG.md](https://github.com/woongbaera89/vscode-nextjs-pathfinder/blob/main/CHANGELOG.md) file.

 ---

 Happy coding with Nextjs Pathfinder!
-If you find this extension useful, don't forget to [rate and review it on the Visual Studio Code Marketplace](link-to-your-extension-on-marketplace) to support its development.
+If you find this extension useful, don't forget to rate and review it on the Visual Studio Code Marketplace to support its development.